Introduction

 ## [4] "Alopias vulpinus" "Apristurus brunneus" "Apristurus laurussonii"

 These values were maintained throughout the superimpositon step and in the PCA operation.
-The coordinates plotted in the in PCA plots are contained in a matrix named x in our pca object.
+The coordinates plotted in the PCA plots are contained in a matrix named x in our pca object.
 Notice the row names:

 pca$x %>% data.frame %>% select(Comp1,Comp2) %>% head